jammer-sysops/adbusters-website-2025/src/content/articles/the-moment-of-truth-for-the-anti-corporate-movement.md

 ---
 title: "#KILLACORP"
-publishedOn: 2021-07-05T18:24:35Z
+publishedOn: 2024-11-05
-author: "— from Adbusters’ forthcoming book, *The Third Force: Field Guide to a New World Order*"
+author: "<p>— from Adbusters’ forthcoming book, <em>The Third Force: Field Guide to a New World Order</em></p>"
-featuredImage: "/images/articles/60e370c43dd91c65908198bd_killacorp_Exxon_spoofad_600x400.jpg"
+featuredImage: "/images/articles/killacorp-exxon-spoofad-600x400.jpg"
 ---

 ‍

-> This is part 4 of a 4 part series.
-Read [Part 1](http://www.adbusters.org/full-articles/the-unofficial-history-of-america), [Part 2](http://www.adbusters.org/full-articles/four-metamemes-to-take-power-back-from-corporations) and [Part 3](http://www.adbusters.org/full-articles/rise-of-the-corporate-charter-revocation-movement)
+This is part 4 of a 4 part series.
+Read [Part 1](http://www.adbusters.org/full-articles/the-unofficial-history-of-america), [Part 2](http://www.adbusters.org/full-articles/four-metamemes-to-take-power-back-from-corporations) and [Part 3](http://www.adbusters.org/full-articles/rise-of-the-corporate-charter-revocation-movement)‍
-‍

 The worst of the corporate criminals have committed inexcusable trespass.
 Philip Morris, Monsanto, GM, the Sackler family, ExxonMobil: the list goes on and on.
 Not once over the last one hundred years has a criminal corporation been brought all the way down: its brand erased, its business disbanded, its profits paid out in reparations, its name turned into a historical footnote.